 You might not spend a lot of time in your vacation home.
 However, like your regular home, your vacation home requires ongoing care to maintain its integrity.
 Whether you reserve your vacation home for family or decide to rent it out during the off-season, it’s important to think about required maintenance and upgrades that could increase home value, enhance comfort, boost curb appeal, and keep it running effectively.

 Before upgrading your home, you’ll also want to weigh the cost versus the value of each project.
 Home improvement projects can quickly add up, which is why it’s essential that you establish a budget beforehand.
 That way, you can ensure you stay within your means and only put your money toward practical improvements.
+Building equity in your home can also help increase net worth and offer a source of funds to borrow from in times of need.

 If you’re unsure of where to begin, here are four budgeting tips to consider: